chinapedia/wikipedia.abstract.en/Page/Analytical_Engine.md

 Design

-PunchedCardsAnalyticalEngine.jpgs used to program the machine.
+s used to program the machine.
 Foreground: 'operational cards', for inputting instructions; background: 'variable cards', for inputting data]]

 Babbage's first attempt at a mechanical computing device, the Difference Engine, was a special-purpose machine designed to tabulate logarithms and trigonometric functions by evaluating finite differences to create approximating polynomials.
 Construction of this machine was never completed; Babbage had conflicts with his chief engineer, Joseph Clement, and ultimately the British government withdrew its funding for the project.[9][10]